 It looks like you're using Internet Explorer 11 or older.
 This website works best with modern browsers such as the latest versions of Chrome, Firefox, Safari, and Edge.
 If you continue with this browser, you may see unexpected results.

 Genomes and predicted metabolic pathways for thousands of organisms, together with a suite of software tools for analysis and visualization.
+Login to a free personal account is required after 10 searches.

 Pathway/Genome Databases (PGDBs) are generated by software that predict the metabolic pathways of completely sequenced organisms, predict which genes code for missing enzymes in metabolic pathways, and predict operons.
 BioCyc also integrates information from other bioinformatics databases, such as protein feature and Gene Ontology information from UniProt.
 The BioCyc website provides a suite of software tools for database searching and visualization, for omics data analysis, and for comparative genomics and comparative pathway questions.